Purpose of this exercise

 Documentation

-The entire local dev environment — all four projects, Docker commands, credentials, known gotchas, console shortcuts — was captured in a living reference document during the session.
+The entire environment — all projects, Docker commands, credentials, known gotchas, console shortcuts — was captured in a living reference document during the session.

 💬